dmauser/azure-vpn-s2s-gcp/README.md

 ### Prerequisites

-You can get Azure CLI and GCP CLI in the same shell as well OS.
+You can get Azure CLI and GCP CLI in the same OS (Linux or Windows).
 That will make your life easier provisioning this solution.
+The steps below have been validated on Ubuntu 18.4.

 - Azure CLI installation instructions: [How to install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 - GCP CLI instruction follow: [What is gcloud and How to install on Windows, macOS and Linux?](https://geekflare.com/gcloud-installation-guide/)